yurikoval/omniauth-slack/README.md

 ## Scopes
 Slack lets you choose from a number of [scopes](https://api.slack.com/scopes) supporting one or more of the **classic**, **workspace**, and **v2** apps and token types.

 **Important:** You cannot request both identity scopes and non-identity scopes in a single authorization request, within the same scope field (`scope` or `user_scope`).

-If you need to combine "Add to Slack" scopes with those used for "Sign in with Slack", you may want to configure two providers:
+If you need to combine *Add to Slack* scopes with those used for *Sign in with Slack*, you may want to configure two providers:

   ```ruby